tdnguyen27/predicting-model-for-recipes/README.md

 5. **stdscalar total fats + carbs + proteins + sugars + binarized n_ingredients**
 6. stdscalar total fats + carbs + proteins + sugars + binarized n_ingredients + stdscalar minutes

 I chose the obvious features of fats, carbohydrates, proteins, and sugars because calories are essentially the measure of the amount of these nutrients in food.
-Then I considered the number of ingredients as the next most important when predicting the calories of a recipe since more added material to a recipe will increase the calories; however, if the number of ingredients is high because of something like onions, garlic, seasonings, etc then those will not contribute to a higher calorie count, so I will train my model to see if the feature n_ingredients actually contributes to better predictions.
-The last feature I considered is how long a recipe takes to make, minutes.
+Then I considered the number of ingredients as the next most important when predicting the calories of a recipe since more added material to a recipe will increase the calories.
+However, it wasn't one of my highest options because if the number of ingredients is high from something like onions, garlic, seasonings, etc then those will not contribute to a higher calorie count.
+The last feature I considered is how long a recipe takes to make (minutes column).
 Generally, foods that are more nutritionally dense like chicken take longer to cook or desserts that have high amounts of sugar and are baked also take a long time to cook.
 On the flip side foods like steak are nutritionally dense but are done cooking fast, so minutes may not be an important feature to add in our model.

 I continued to use the RMSE metric to evaluate my final model.
-The RMSE of my final model is **28.78** which is 0.16 better than the baseline model.
+The RMSE of my final model is **29.32** which is 0.03 better than the baseline model.
 # Fairness Analysis
 For my fairness analysis I chose my two groups as above median minutes and below median minutes.
 I chose the median instead of mean because the distribution of minutes has many large outliers in which the mean is not robust to.
 Since my model is a regression model I chose the RMSE as my evaluation metric.